zstoebs/CSfMRI-TS/README.md

 Exploring compressed sensing fMRI time series.

 ## Parts
-- [tutorial](/tutorial/): background tutorial for compressed sensing with examples for 1. the traditional convex optimization approach to recover a wave signal + a downsized 2D image from the discrete cosine transform, and 2. an L-BFGS gradient descent approach to recover a full-sized 2D image from the discrete cosine transform.
+- [tutorial](/tutorial/): background tutorial for compressed sensing with examples for:
+	1. the traditional convex optimization approach to recover a wave signal + a downsized 2D image from the discrete cosine transform, and
+	2. an L-BFGS gradient descent approach to recover a full-sized 2D image from the discrete cosine transform.

 ## Usage
 - Clone the repository `git clone https://github.com/zstoebs/CSfMRI-TS.git`.